pegasystems/pega-helm-charts/charts/backingservices/charts/srs/README.md

 ```
 ### Steps to upgrade SRS (with Internal Elasticsearch) to Kubernetes Cluster Version >=1.25

 To support SRS on Kubernetes version >=1.25 you need to use Elasticsearch server version 7.17.9.
-If you are using an earlier version of Elasticsearch in your deployment, to upgrade to 7.17.9, you need to perform the following steps:
+If you are using an earlier version (7.10.2 or 7.16.3) of Elasticsearch in your deployment, to upgrade to 7.17.9, you need to perform the following steps:
 1. Get the latest backingservices Helm chart which supports `k8s version >=1.25`.
 2. Update the SRS and Elasticsearch certificates by running the following Make command:
   ```bash